kbonna/OptiMeasures/README.md

 The rough goal of this project is to find the parameters for generating functional connectivity matrices that give the best stability of global graph measures (modularity, global efficiency, transitivity etc.) across time and allows the best subject identifiability.

 #### Usage
-1. You need fMRI-data preprocessed using fMRIprep (use fMRIprep with ICA-AROMA option).
+1. Preprocess your fMRI-data using fMRIprep (use fMRIprep with ICA-AROMA option).
 2. Generate functional connectivity for various sets of parameters using generate_fc_matrices script.
 3. Calculate global measures for each connectivity matrix.